fmobegi/abotyper/README.md

 - `(-[0-9]+-[0-9]+)?` handles optional segments of digits separated by a dash(-).
 - `_barcode\d+$` ensures the filename ends with_barcode followed by digits to denote barcode numbers.

-There is a file handling logic in the code `filename.split("_")` that assumes the barcode is always the last part of the filename.
-The names are split into `basename` and `barcode` which are then used in later reporting.<br/>Please Adjust this if necessary based on actual filename structure in your assays.
+There is a filename handling logic in the code `filename.split("_")` assumes that the barcode is always the last part of the filename.
+The names are split into basename and barcode which are then used in later reporting.
+Please Adjust this if necessary based on actual filename structure in your assays.

 Here are a few examples of acceptable input file names: